You can’t drive a car with a pet on your lap in Hawaii.

 Unfortunately, you can’t do much to protect an animal from a high-impact crash even with a restraint.
 At 90 mph, a fabric or plastic carrier isn’t going to be much protection and neither will a harness BUT it’s better than nothing and if correctly strapped into the car, could save the life of the driver and any passengers.

-The Sleepy Pod Pet Carrier has been crash-tested.
+The Sleepy Pod Pet Carrier sold on Amazon has been crash-tested.
 It could help put your mind at ease if you’re traveling regularly or over lost-distances with your cat.

 Cats aren’t always the best traveling companions.
 They can be pretty vocal and physical when it comes to showing their unease at riding in cars but try to resist letting them run loose.

 Restraining a cat doesn’t always mean choosing between a hard or soft carrier.
 You can buy a cat car barrier which will separate them from the front seats or you can put them in a harness.

 You can also add a cat car seat which may be a better option.

 If you do decide to restrain your cat in a carrier or harness, then remember to secure them on a seat without an airbag.

 There’s a lot you can do to help make car journeys less stressful for your cat.
 All it takes is a little time and patience to acclimatize them to a carrier and then to the sights, smells and sounds of the car’s interior.

 It isn’t just owners planning cross-country road trips that will find the effort worthwhile.
 Anyone who’s ever had to (and is ever likely to again) take a cat to the veterinarian’s office or to a boarding facility will benefit greatly.